sjhorn/mason_bricks/.github/ISSUE_TEMPLATE/question.md

 **Description**

-Clearly describe what needs to be refactored any why.
-Please provide links to related issues (bugs or upcoming features) in order to help prioritize.
+Clearly describe question and any links to related docs.